Requesting Mushroom Identification

 IMPORTANT: In cases of suspected mushroom poisoning you should immediately call the California Poison Control System, 1-800-222-1222.
 If symptoms are evident, you should transport the patient to the nearest hospital emergency room without delay.
 Taking fresh, uncooked specimens (or at least photographs of fresh specimens) along with the patient will help medical personnel identify your finds and determine the most appropriate course of treatment.

-sent to other addresses will be declined!
+sent to other addresses will be refused!

 Terms of Identification Service

 (PLEASE READ)1.
-The service is offered to the public at no charge in order to further the goals of LAMS, namely expanding public appreciation and knowledge of mushrooms and fungi and their role in the environment and in human culture.
+Purpose of Service: The service is offered to the public at no charge in order to further the goals of LAMS, namely expanding public appreciation and knowledge of mushrooms and fungi and their role in the environment and in human culture.
 Individuals submitting either specimens or documentary evidence of specimens for identification hereby affirm that no monetary value is assigned by either party nor is any contract created in the exchange of information.

-2. The service is offered with the understanding that identification is being made by amateurs whose sole qualification is long experience with mushrooms and fungi, particularly those of Southern California.
+2. Limitations of Service: The service is offered with the understanding that identification is being made by amateurs whose sole qualification is long experience with mushrooms and fungi, particularly those of Southern California.
 The identifiers do not possess a degree or certification in Mycology from an accredited university.
 As such, any identification made has no legal or regulatory standing.
 If you require such services you will be referred to a professional mycological consultant.